-The EB2 visa (or EB2 Green Card) is for employment-based “exceptional” ability (first preference) or advanced degree permanent residence (second preference).
+The EB-2 visa/green card is for employment-based immigrants with “exceptional” ability or advanced degree permanent residence (second preference).

 This visa is available to two main types of applicants:

-Before a company can initiate the Labor Certification Process, they have to make sure they are offering the requisite amount of money for the job or the prevailing wage.
-The first step is to send a request to the National Prevailing Wage Center.
-These requests have been taking a long time, anywhere from six weeks to six months.
+Before a company can initiate the Labor Certification Process, they have to make sure they offer the requisite amount of money for the job or the prevailing wage.
+The company sends a request to the National Prevailing Wage Center to determine the prevailing wage, which can take six weeks to six months.
 The company can start the advertising process after establishing the prevailing wage.

-The first thing that a company needs to do is to determine the job requirements, not just the duties.
-The job requirements help determine if there are any Americans or green card holders willing or able to take the job.
+The first thing is for the company to determine the job requirements, not only the duties.
+The job requirements show if any Americans or green card holders are willing or able to take the job.
 Companies can do this by using Indeed.com or Monster.com to review industry standards.

-Finding out what the minimum requirements need to be is important, and there are a few different ways to determine the minimum requirements to qualify as essential.
-There needs to be substantiated proof that the potential employee has the experience with a particular skill set and worked for said company.
+There are a few different ways to determine the minimum requirements to qualify as essential.
+There needs to be substantiated proof that the potential employee has experience with a particular skill set and worked for said company.

-One of the things to remember is that skill sets can be learned concurrently.
-There can be four skills that were all learned concurrently in one or more jobs.
+One of the things to remember is that people can learn skill sets concurrently.
+There can be four skills learned simultaneously in one or more jobs.

 The new advertisement should be consistent with how the employer has previously advertised for the position.
 For instance, if the company has only required a bachelor’s degree without any experience, then it is unreasonable to begin advertising for a master’s degree or an additional two years of experience.